Church of Israel

-The Church of Israel (formerly the Church of Our Christian Heritage) is an Anglo-Israelite church that emerged from the Church of Christ (Temple Lot), itself a sect of the Restorationist Latter Day Saint movement.
+The Church of Israel (formerly the Church of Our Christian Heritage) is an Anglo-Israelite organization that emerged from the Church of Christ (Temple Lot), itself a sect of the Restorationist Latter Day Saint movement.
 The church was first organized in 1972 by Dan Gayman.

 The church has been noted for espousing white supremacist beliefs and teaching that align with the Christian Identity movement.
 In 1987, Gayman began distancing the church from the more militant Christian Identity groups, and by the 1990s, had disassociated altogether.

 History

 The Church of Israel was first organized in 1972.
 Dan Gayman had deposed the leaders of the Church of Christ at Zion's Retreat and was then elected leader of that church.
 Most of the members of the church followed Gayman.
 However, the deposed leaders of the Zion's Retreat church sued Gayman, and the courts ordered that the church property and name be returned to the deposed leaders, and that the members of Gayman's congregation be barred from the premises.
 Gayman informally organized his congregation under the name "the Church of Our Christian Heritage".
 In 1977, Gayman and 10 other individuals were arrested for trespassing when they led a group back to the Church of Christ at Zion's Retreat in an attempted forcible takeover.
 In 1981, Gayman incorporated his church under the name Church of Israel.
 Little of the Latter Day Saint movement background of the church remains in its current teachings and practices.

-By 1987, as a result of the activities of the Order and the Fort Smith sedition trial, Gayman began distancing himself and the church from more militant and violent strains of Christian Identity, and in January 1987, the church passed a resolution that the Church would not be "a sanctuary, cover, or 'safe house' for any person or persons, organizations or groups, that teach civil disobedience, violence, militant armed might, gun-running, para-military training, hatred of blacks, reprisals against the Jews, posse comitatus, dualist, odinist, Ku Klux Klan, Neo-Nazi, national socialism, Hitler cult, stealing, welfare fraud, murder, war against the government of the United States, polygamy, driving unlicensed vehicles, hunting game without proper licenses, etc." By the 1990s, the church had disassociated from Identity, and generally avoids racialist and anti-Semitic material.
+By 1987, as a result of the activities of the Order and the Fort Smith sedition trial, Gayman began distancing himself and the church from more militant and violent strains of Christian Identity, and in January 1987, the church passed a resolution that the Church would not be "a sanctuary, cover, or 'safe house' for any person or persons, organizations or groups, that teach civil disobedience, violence, militant armed might, gun-running, para-military training, hatred of blacks, reprisals against the Jews, posse comitatus, dualist, odinist, Ku Klux Klan, Neo-Nazi, national socialism, Hitler cult, stealing, welfare fraud, murder, war against the government of the United States, polygamy, driving unlicensed vehicles, hunting game without proper licenses, etc." By the 1990s, the church had disassociated from Identity, and generally avoids racialist and antisemitic material.

 An investigative newspaper report about the Church of Israel was published in the Joplin Globe in January 2001.
 The report was mostly negative and suggested that the church had ties to the Christian Identity movement.
 The Anti-Defamation League (ADL) includes the Church of Israel in its list of "extremist groups."
 The ADL report states that members of the church are said to have been involved at times with controversial figures such as Bo Gritz, Eric Rudolph, and Thomas Robb, a national leader of the Ku Klux Klan.
 Donna Henderson, a Republican member of the North Dakota House of Representatives who was first elected in 2022, has close ties to the church as well.